cryptiddddd/music-proxy-api/docs/data-structures.md

     - [Song data](#song-data)
     - [Playlist data](#playlist-data)

-This API responds with JSON data, which will follow a steady schema.
+This API responds with JSON data, which will follow a steady structure.

 | Property Name    | Data Type         | Description                       |
 |------------------|-------------------|-----------------------------------|